Ion mobility spectrometry: Drift tube ion mobility spectrometry

-where tD is the ion drift time, ΔtD is the Full width at half maximum, L is the tube length, E is the electric field strength, Q is the ion charge, k is Boltzmann's constant, and T is the drift gas temperature.
+where tD is the ion drift time, ΔtD is the Full width at half maximum, L is the tube length, E is the electric field strength, Q is the ion charge, k is the Boltzmann constant, and T is the drift gas temperature.
 Ambient pressure methods allow for higher resolving power and greater separation selectivity due to a higher rate of ion-molecule interactions and is typically used for stand-alone devices, as well as for detectors for gas, liquid, and supercriticial fluid chromatography.
 As shown above, the resolving power depends on the total voltage drop the ion traverses.
 Using a drift voltage of 25 kV in a 15 cm long atmospheric pressure drift tube, a resolving power above 250 is achievable even for small, single charged ions.
 This is sufficient to achieve separation of some isotopologues based on their difference in reduced mass μ.

 Low pressure drift tube

 Reduced pressure drift tubes operate using the same principles as their atmospheric pressure counterparts, but at drift gas pressure of only a few torr.
 Due to the vastly reduced number of ion-neutral interactions, much longer drift tubes or much faster ion shutters are necessary to achieve the same resolving power.
 However, the reduced pressure operation offers several advantages.
 First, it eases interfacing the IMS with mass spectrometry.
 Second, at lower pressures, ions can be stored for injection from an ion trap and re-focussed radially during and after the separation.
 Third, high values of E/N can be achieved, allowing for direct measurement of K(E/N) over a wide range.